EricTendian/netimpact-iit/join.md

 layout: page
 ---

-# Update copy on page!

 ## Key Stats:

-*   **120+ chapters**
+*   **330+ chapters**
-*   **15 professional city-based chapters**
+*   **60+ professional city-based chapters**

-  With over 135 student and professional chapters on 6 continents in 80 cities and 110 graduate schools, a central office in San Francisco, and partnerships with leading for and nonprofit organizations, Net Impact enables members to use business for social good in their graduate education, careers, and communities.
+  With over 330 student and professional chapters on 6 continents in 105 cities and 137 graduate schools, a central office in San Francisco, and partnerships with leading for and nonprofit organizations, Net Impact enables members to use business for social good in their graduate education, careers, and communities.

 ## Who are Net Impact members?